 The next snowstorm was expected Saturday but details were not expected to be available until later in the week.

 As of 8 a.m., snow, sleet and ice were falling primarily north of a line running from Dexter to Calais, according to the National Weather Service office in Caribou.

-Heavy rain fell on the Bangor area in the early morning hours but let up around sunrise as the thermometer hovered around 36 degrees Fahrenheit.
+Heavy rain fell on the Bangor area in the early morning but let up around sunrise as the temperature hovered around 36 degrees Fahrenheit.
 By noon, the temperature had dropped just 2 degrees as showers fell on the Queen City.

-The 70 mph speed limit on Interstate 95 was lowered to 45 mph north of Old Town at 4:30 p.m.
+The 70 mph speed limit on Interstate 95 remained lowered to 45 mph north of Old Town at 4:30 p.m.
 Sunday.

 Between 4 and 5 inches of snow fell overnight in northern Aroostook County, with a total of 10 inches predicted for this storm, the weather service said.
 In Caribou, precipitation cycled between snow and sleet overnight and into the morning,

 Rain fell over southern Maine overnight after the temperature in Portland hit 63 degrees Saturday as the sun was setting, breaking the old record of 54 degrees set in 2017.
 In Bangor, the temperature hit 55 degrees, 3 degrees above the record high set in 1983.

 Temperatures overnight were expected to plummet to single digits in the far north to double digits in the south.

 Officials warned drivers to be on the alert for black ice.